matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

-# MSCxxxx: Dehydrated Devices with SSSS
+# MSC3814: Dehydrated Devices with SSSS

 [MSC2697](https://github.com/matrix-org/matrix-doc/pull/2697) introduces device
 dehydration -- a method for creating a device that can be stored in a user's